Buying an Older House? Watch Out for These Potential Problems

 5 Common Plumbing Problems You can Face in Your New Home

 An old house’s pipes can also contain lead.
 And as years go by, they can decompose, and fragments can end up in your drinking water.
-Also, look out for pipes made of polybutylene because they’re prone to get corrosion caused by bleach and other cleaning solutions with chemicals, resulting in bursting.
+Also, look out for pipes made of polybutylene because they’re prone to corrosion caused by bleach and other cleaning solutions with chemicals, resulting in bursting.
 Finally, make sure that professional plumbers examine the pipes.

 6. Old Mechanical Equipment